-The Danish Health and Medicines Authority has investigated the conditions at a Danish nursing home following the death of a resident who was infected with the swine-related staphylococcus (MRSA CC 398).
+The Danish Health Authority has investigated the conditions at a Danish nursing home following the death of a resident who was infected with the swine-related staphylococcus (MRSA CC 398).

 The investigation showed that until early 2014 another resident at the same nursing home also had an infection caused by the same type of staphylococcus.
 As far as is known, none of the two residents have had any contact with pig herds.